TiboFrev/complete_phylogeny/annex_Scripts/Readme.txt

 ###

 These scripts are miscellaneous scripts which were used to analyse my different results on LSDV phylogeny.
-This is really specific but can be adapted for some other works.
+Some are really specific but can be adapted for some other works.

 ###Countinggaps.py